telerik/winforms-docs/controls/spreadsheet/features/data-validation.md

 ---
 title: Data Validation
-page_title: Data Validation | UI for WinForms Documentation
+page_title: Data Validation - WinForms Spreadsheet Control
-description: Data Validation
+description: Data validation is a feature of WinForms Spreadsheet that helps you define restrictions on what data can be entered in a cell.
 slug: radspreadsheet-features-data-validation
 tags: data,validation
 published: True